Falepili Mobility Pathway

 - complete the online registration form and pay the registration fee of $25.

-Can I bring my spouse or de facto partner, and children on this visa?
+Can I bring my spouse or de facto partner, and children on the Falepili visa?

 Yes, but you must indicate this in your ballot registration.